peterddrummond/xspde_matlab/doc/source/algorithms.rst

 xSPDE algorithms
 ================

-The four built-in algorithms provided are:
+The five built-in algorithms provided are:

 .. function:: xEuler

     The first-order Euler method, a simple first-order explicit approach.

+.. function:: xImplicit

+    The first-order implicit or backward Euler method, a first-order implicit approach.

 .. function:: xRK2